 Tietze's syndrome is similar to costochondritis.
 The two conditions are often (incorrectly) used interchangeably.
 Tietze's syndrome is, however, a different condition.
 It causes similar symptoms, is still due to inflammation, but tends to cause swelling at the costochondral, costosternal or sternoclavicular joints.

 Bornholm disease is another similar condition.
 However, it is caused by a viral illness and leads to muscle aches and pains, as well as chest pain.
 Coxsackievirus B is the usual cause of Bornholm disease (although echovirus and Coxsackievirus A can be responsible).
 See separate leaflet called Bornholm Disease.

 There are many causes of chest pain.
 Chest pain is a symptom that you should discuss with your GP to try to establish the cause.

 Note: chest pain can have serious causes.
 Any new, severe or persisting chest pain should be discussed with a doctor.
 This is particularly important if you are an adult and have a history of heart or lung disease.
-If the pain is particularly severe, especially if it is radiating to your arms or jaw, you feel sick, sweaty or breathless, you should call 999 for an emergency ambulance.
+If the pain is particularly severe, especially if radiating to your arms or jaw, and you feel sick, sweaty or breathless, call 999 for an emergency ambulance.
 These can be symptoms of a heart attack.

 What causes costochondritis?